These 8 Small Georgia Towns Do Christmas Right

 Fröhliche Weihnachten!!
 That's German for Merry Christmas, if you’re not familiar.
 Partake in festive Alpine cheer as you head to Helen for the annual Christkindlmarkt – a tradition that lines the center of town with gifts, decorations, candied treats and more.
 It's open the first two weekends in December, but you'll want to bring the family when Santa arrives on his Bavarian sleigh as part of the Helen Christmas Parade.

 Step back in time during Thomasville's extraordinary Victorian Christmas Festival.
 Carriage rides with jingle bells, live music, Victorian-clad carolers and more set the stage for strolling the streets and peering in storefronts.
-Kids will adore the full-size Ferris-wheel and carousel, finished with marshmallows roasting on an open fire!
+Kids will adore seeing ole Saint Nick sharing their Christmas list, shaking hands with giant nutcrackers, and having the chance to roast marshmallows on an open fire!
 Thomasville is an award-winning "small-town," and this Christmas extravaganza exemplifies why it's a well-deserved award!

 Christmas trees, mistletoe and thousands of twinkling lights adorn historic Dahlonega from Thanksgiving until year-end, creating an old-timey holiday experience.
 A home-town parade welcomes the Jolly Old Elf at the beginning of December, followed by carolers, live music, wine tastings, horse-drawn carriage rides and more.
 Don't miss a performance at The Historic Holly Theater, or a visit with Santa in the Public Square.